Lattice-Automation/primers/README.md

 ### Off-target Binding Sites

 Usually, off-target binding sites should be avoided.
 In `primers`, off-target binding sites are those with `<= 1` mismatch in the last 10 bair pairs of the primer's 3' end.
-This definition experimentally supported by:
+This definition is experimentally supported by:

 > Wu, J. H., Hong, P. Y., & Liu, W. T. (2009).
 Quantitative effects of position and type of single mismatch on single base primer extension.
 Journal of microbiological methods, 77(3), 267-275